boxed/kodare.net/drafts/iommi-vs-django-tables2.markdown

 {% raw %}

-Someone asked on the Unofficial Django Discord about a performance problem with django-tables2+django-filters.
-It's a pretty clear example of what iommi can give you.
+Someone asked on the [Unofficial Django Discord](https://unofficial-django-discord.github.io/) about a performance problem with django-tables2 + django-filters.
+It's a pretty clear example of what [iommi](https://github.com/iommirocks/iommi) can give you.

-model:
+Model:
 ```python
 class Assembly(BaseModel):
     status = models.CharField(max_length=20)